carpentries/instructor-training/files/teaching-demo-rubric.md

 -|Uses significant amounts of dismissive language (e.g. "just", "easy")|
 Speaks and types at an appropriate (slow enough) pace|Speaks or types very quickly|
 Speaks clearly|-
-Appears focused and attentive to learners|Appears significantly distracted|
+Appears focused and attentive to learners|Appears significantly distracted by content or process of consulting notes|

 ---